NamTranDev/DesignPattern/README.md

 - Depend upon abstractions.
 Do not depend upon concrete classes

+- Talk only to your immediate friends ( Least Knowledge )

 ## Strategy Pattern

 ###### " Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it "